freedomofpress/securedrop-workstation/README.md

 Once the configuration is done and this directory is copied to dom0, the `run.sh` can be execute to handle all provisioning and configuration.
 It should be run as your unprivileged user:

     $ ./run.sh

+### Testing

+Tests should cover two broad domains.
+First, we should assert that all the expected VMs exist and are configured as we expect (with the correct NetVM, with the expected files in the correct place).
+Second, we should end-to-end test the document handlng scripts, asserting that files present in the sd-journalist VM correctly make their way to the sd-svs AppVM, and are opened correctly in disposable VMs.

+Tests can be found in the `tests/` directory.
+They use Python's `unittest` library, and so can be run from the project's root directory with:

+    python -m unittest -v tests`  # will run all tests ptyhon -m unittest -v svs-test # run an individual test (in this case, test the svs AppVM)

+Be aware that running tests *will power down running SecureDrop VMs, and may result in data loss*.
+Only run tests in a development / testing environment.